ipfs-inactive/blog/content/post/108-js-ipfs-0.50.0.md

 ---
 date: 2020-09-14
 url: /2020-09-14-js-ipfs-0-50/
-title: js-IPFS 0.50.0 runs in shared webworkers and has a faster ipfs.add
+title: js-IPFS 0.50.0 runs in shared webworkers and has greatly improved pinning performance
 header_image: js-ipfs-placeholder.png
 author: Alex Potsides
 ---

 # 🔦 Highlights

-> share an IPFS node between multiple tabs and add files more quickly
+> share an IPFS node between multiple tabs and pin files more quickly

 `js-IPFS@0.50.0` has landed with the ability to share a node between multiple browser tabs and greatly improved pinning performance.